While

 |

-In 1944, on July 21, our family stood on a platform in Paderborn
+In 1944, on July 21, our family stood on a platform at Paderborn station,

-station waiting for the train to Hövelhof to leave.
-My father went to
+waiting for the train to Hövelhof to depart.
+My father went to buy a

-buy a newspaper and returned with the news, "On July 20, an
+newspaper and returned with the news, "On July 20, an assassination attempt

 |